Courtney Goodwill Trophy

-The Courtney Goodwill Trophy is a rugby league trophy that was awarded for competition between the national rugby league teams of Australia, France, Great Britain and New Zealand between 1936 and 1988.
+The Courtney Goodwill Trophy is a rugby league trophy that was awarded for competition among the national rugby league teams of Australia, France, Great Britain and New Zealand between 1936 and 1988.
 The trophy is displayed in the Heroes and Legends Museum at Rugby League Central in Moore Park, Sydney.

 History

 The trophy was donated and designed by New Zealand businessman and rugby enthusiast Roy Courtney.
 The intention was that it would generate a feeling of goodwill between the then four test playing nations.
 The trophy was handed over to the Australian Rugby League Board of Control at the first test between Australia and Great Britain in Sydney on 29 June 1936.

 With Great Britain winning the trophy in 1936 following victories over Australia and New Zealand, the trophy was held in Great Britain until 1951 although it was returned to Australia for safe storage during the Second World War.
 It was also considered for use as a substitute for the Ashes Cup when that trophy went missing in 1937.

 Until the 1950s the trophy was awarded ever time the holders played one of the other three teams but then the award was made every five years to the team with the highest winning percentage of test matches during that period.
 With the continued expansion of the Rugby League World Cup and difficulties in transporting the trophy the awarding of the trophy was withdrawn in 1988.

 The trophy is now displayed in the Heroes and Legends Museum at Rugby League Central in Sydney.